California Aqueduct: Bikeway

+The California Aqueduct Bikeway is open from Bethany Reservoir State Recreation Area outside Tracy to the O'Neil Forebay outside Los Banos.
+The total length of this segment is about 65 miles.
+The Bikeway itself is well maintained (typically gravel over asphalt), however, some of the access gates are either broken, missing, or bent to the point that you will need to lift your bike over gates in places.
+Additionally, signage is completely absent in many places and this can be confusing when the Bikeway diverges from the Aqueduct.
+If biking these segments proceed with caution as it can be very hot, there is limited water availability, and the Aqueduct itself is very dangerous.

+An additional segment in Los Angeles was open but is currently closed.
 When it was open, the California Aqueduct Bikeway was the longest of the paved paths in the Los Angeles area, at 107 mi long from Quail Lake near Gorman in the Sierra Pelona Mountains through the desert to Silverwood Lake in the San Bernardino Mountains.
 This path was closed in 1988 due to bicyclist safety and liability issues.
 It is expected to remain closed indefinitely due to the continued liability issues and an increased focus on security, especially after the September 11, 2001 attacks.